Frequently Asked Questions

 Q: Do I need to disclose my business is for sale?

-A: Not publicly.
-Buyers tend to want sellers to keep the sell confidential until terms of disclosure are set.
-Publicly announcing a sale could discourage a buyer from pursuing the business further.
-We maintain strict confidentiality throughout the process, only sharing information with qualified and vetted buyers who have signed non-disclosure agreements with our brokerage.
+A: It Depends.
+Buyers tend to want sellers to keep the sale confidential until terms of disclosure are set; however, brick & mortar businesses often find their buyer within their current customers.
+Talk to your broker about the best path for you.
+As a brokerage, we maintain strict confidentiality throughout the process, only sharing information with qualified and vetted buyers who have signed non-disclosure agreements with our brokerage.

 Q: How do you find buyers for my business?